NotionCue

 Allow: /

-This declaration format is explicitly framed, in the directive text itself, as an express reservation of rights under Article 4 of the EU's DSM Directive on copyright — meaning a website operator setting ai-train=no is making a legally meaningful assertion under EU law specifically about text-and-data-mining opt-out, not merely a polite technical request.
+This declaration format is explicitly framed, in the directive text itself, as an express reservation of rights under Article 4 of the EU's Digital Single Market copyright directive — meaning a website operator setting ai-train=no is making a legally meaningful assertion under EU law specifically about text-and-data-mining opt-out, not merely a polite technical request.
 Choose your values deliberately rather than copying a default: allowing ai-input (live retrieval for citation and grounding) while restricting ai-train is a coherent, common position for a publisher who wants AI visibility without unrestricted training-data harvesting.

-This check is marked informational rather than scored, and the reason matters: Web Bot Auth is an active IETF draft (draft-meunier-web-bot-auth-architecture, version -05 as of March 2026, authored by Cloudflare's Thibault Meunier and Google's Sandor Major) that applies HTTP Message Signatures, RFC 9421, to automated traffic identity.
-Each bot operator generates an Ed25519 keypair, publishes the public key as a JSON Web Key Set at that well-known path, and signs every outbound request with a Signature-Agent header naming the domain to verify against.
-Cloudflare has fully implemented verification at its edge; AWS WAF and Akamai both support it; Google is actively experimenting with it for its own Google-Agent identity.
-The IETF working group's own milestones target standards-track publication in 2026 with a Best Current Practice document by August 2026 — real momentum, but still pre-ratification.
+This class of check is often marked informational rather than strictly scored, and the reason matters: this is an active area of IETF draft standardization applying HTTP Message Signatures (RFC 9421) to automated traffic identity.
+Each bot operator generates a signing keypair, publishes the public key as a JSON Web Key Set at a standard well-known path, and signs every outbound request with a header naming the domain to verify against.
+Support for verifying these signatures is spreading across major content delivery and edge-security providers, and some AI platforms are actively experimenting with using it for their own crawler identity.
+The relevant IETF working group's own milestones target standards-track publication in 2026 — real momentum, but still pre-ratification.

-The practical guidance for most site operators is the same regardless of whether you publish your own key directory: if you are on Cloudflare, Akamai, or another CDN with growing Web Bot Auth support, check the dashboard toggle for "verified bots" and enable it, since this lets you selectively trust cryptographically-verified agent traffic from OpenAI, Anthropic, and Google over easily-spoofed User-Agent strings alone.
-Publishing your own directory — proving your site's own outbound requests, if any, are genuine — matters primarily if your site itself operates agents making requests to other sites, which is a smaller subset of implementers than the receiving-and-verifying side.
+The practical guidance for most site operators: if your hosting or edge-security provider offers a "verified bots" feature built on this kind of signature verification, enabling it lets you selectively trust cryptographically-verified agent traffic over easily-spoofed User-Agent strings alone.
+Publishing your own signing directory — proving your site's own outbound requests, if any, are genuine — matters primarily if your site itself operates agents making requests to other sites, which is a smaller subset of implementers than the receiving-and-verifying side.

 Category 4: API, Auth, MCP & Skill Discovery — The Heaviest Category, and Where Almost Every Site Fails

-Six checks live here, and this is where the scanner's April 2026 launch data showed the widest gap between what sites have implemented and what an agentic future actually requires.
+Six checks live here, and this is where the widest gap tends to show up between what sites have implemented and what an agentic future actually requires.

 Check: Machine-Readable API Catalog per RFC 9727